The 2023 adaptation finance gap update and emerging lessons and best practice on how to bridge the gap

 Description of the event

-This proposed knowledge sharing session will present the new findings of the Adaptation Finance Gap analysis 2023.
-The format will be based on a series of short presentations, followed by an interactive discussion session on how to bridge the gap.
+This proposed knowledge sharing session presented the new findings of the Adaptation Finance Gap analysis 2023.
+The format was based on a series of short presentations, followed by an interactive discussion session on how to bridge the gap.
 The adaptation finance gap is defined as the difference between the estimated costs of meeting a given adaptation target and the amount of finance available (UNEP, 2014).

 Based on a combination of global and national studies, the UNEP adaptation gap report (AGR) estimated the annual costs / financial needs for adaptation in developing countries at between US$ 160 billion and US$ 340 billion by 2030 (UNEP, 2016).